tadhgboyle/tab/README.md

         - Some permissions include:
             - `users_list`: This role can view the user list.
             - `users_manage`: This role can edit/create users (but only edit users which have a role lower than theirs in terms of hierarchy).
-            - `products_ledger`: This role can adjust product stock, but they will need `products_list` and `products_manage` in order to list or create products.
             - `settings_categories_manage`: This role can create/edit product categories in the Settings page.
             - And many more!
 I try to add as much customizability as possible for permissions.
     - Users can be edited anytime, with an easy-to-use interface.